CARTAvis/carta-frontend/docs_website/docs/contributing/github-workflow.md

     git push
     ```

 5. Finally, you can check the item "protobuf updated to the latest dev commit" in the check list.
-The pull request is ready for merge if the CI checks pass and all other checklist items are completed.
+The pull request is ready for merge if all the other checklist items are completed and the CI checks have passed.

 6. For the carta-backend repository, follow similar steps for the corresponding backend branch as in steps 2 to 5.
 Merge the frontend and backend pull requests simultaneously.